-This list has links to sources of free printable buildings in many scales, from 1:24 or G scale for dolls houses and railway buildings, to smaller scales for railroads, dioramas, and gaming terrains.
-There is a wide range of styles, scales, and difficulties from sources around the world.
-Some are copies of famous buildings, others are quickly made decorations for sets.
+Many of the wonderful buildings available online are designed to scale; some are fanciful while others represent real places.
+Discover links to sources of free printable buildings in many scales, from 1:24 or G scale for dolls houses and railway buildings, to smaller scales for railroads, dioramas, and gaming terrains.
+Most of the options are in full color, but some are specifically designed to be colored by the user.

 Several traditional style glitter or coconut houses (sometimes called Putz houses) can be made in miniature for scale villages, as Christmas tree decorations, or for special gift boxes or table favors.
-The sets of printable buildings include:
+This tutorial will walk you through how to make one.

 One is a revolving circus, which could be scaled to at least 1:48 scale, with O scale train figures substituted for the circus animals and made into a carousel.

 The second featured toy is an antique toy theater, originally published by Pollocks Toys, complete with figures for a Cinderella pantomime.
 The Theatre is designed to be colored, so there is lots of scope for turning it into a dolls house scale toy, or the front stage of a model building.

 All Gauge Trains have two separate sections of their website devoted to printable scale buildings.
 For N to G scales, they have a New England Seaside town, Yule City buildings suitable for a Christmas railroad, a Western Town, Farm, and Country buildings, and industrial buildings.
 They also have a range of O, O27 and S scale buildings in basic styles.

 ScaleScenes specializes in printable railroad buildings, but also offer an intriguing line of ship models, standalone sets of windows and other exterior elements, and entire street fronts from country and city locations.Continue to 5 of 10 below.